Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 | Every FMOD Studio object by handle: events, buses, VCAs, snapshots, banks, command replay | `haxefmod.studio` | [Handles and results](handles-and-results.md), [Callbacks](callbacks.md), the Haxe tab on fmod.com |
 | The FMOD Core API: sounds, channels, groups, DSP, geometry | `haxefmod.core` | [Core API helpers](core-api.md) |

-`PlaySound` and `CreateSound` return the one handle with a lifetime, and the cast above reaches the full `EventInstance` API from it.
+`PlayEvent` and `CreateEvent` return the one handle with a lifetime, and the cast above reaches the full `EventInstance` API from it.
 For FMOD's other objects the helper class hands out the object itself: `GetBus(path)`, `GetVCA(path)`, and `GetEventDescription(path)` return the same cached handles `haxefmod.studio` serves.
 They belong to FMOD and need no release, and a bad path returns a null handle whose every call is a safe no-op.
 Use them for what the path calls do not cover: a bus's final volume after VCAs and snapshots, the channel group under a bus for effects, an event's length and distances, its parameters and labels, or preloading its sample data.

 ```haxe
 var shown = FmodManager.GetBus(FmodBuses.Music).getFinalVolume();